thephpleague/omnipay-sagepay/README.md

 * authorize() - with completeAuthorize for 3D Secure and PayPal redirect
 * purchase() - with completeAuthorize for 3D Secure and PayPal redirect
 * createCard() - explicit "standalone" creation of a cardReference or token

+*Note: PayPal is not implemented in this driver at this time.*

 ### Direct createCard()